 I went to the Armenian Genocide Museum by taxi on the second day of my trip, after touring around the famous Cascade Stairs in central Yerevan.
 The trip costed 1000 Armenian drams (less than 2 USD).
 The taxi driver asked me where am I from after hearing my non-native Russian accent.
 I said that I am Turkish.
 He asked me why was I going to the Armenian Genocide Museum, and I told him that I am just a curious traveler who is keen on visiting different places in the world, and learning about history more objectively.
 He was intrigued.

 Briefly About The Museum

 The Armenian Genocide Memorial Complex was built in 1967 on the hill of Tsitsernakaberd in Yerevan.
 The Armenian Genocide Museum opened inside the complex in 1995.

 The stone slabs surrounding The Memorial represent the 12 states in Medieval Armenia.
 At the center of the Memorial, there is a never ending fire dedicated to the victims of the genocide.

-Every year on the 24th of April, people gather in Tsiternakaberd Memorial and lay fresh flowers out of respect for all the people who died.
+Every year on the 24th of April, people gather at Tsiternakaberd Memorial and lay fresh flowers out of respect for all the victims.

 Many politicians such as Vladimir Putin (2008), Hilary Clinton (2011), Emmanuel Macron (2018), Angela Merkel (2018), Justin Trudeu (2018); religious figures such as Pope John Paul II (2001), Pope Francis (2016); as well as celebrities such as Kim Kardashian and Kanye West (2015), Gérard Depardieu (2010) and George Clooney (2016) visited the Tsitsernakaberd Armenian Genocide Memorial Complex.